nickknyc/seniorproject_sp20_katsivelos/syllabus.md

 ### Course Structure

-Students are expected to be on time for all meetings, critiques, and presentations.
+Students are expected to be on time for all individual meetings, critiques, project demos, and presentations.

 This class will consist of
 * **Individual Meetings**